-Until recently, it was also believed that this habitable maze complete with trap doors, false passageways and upside down columns— you’ve got to confuse those malevolent spirits somehow, right? — had a total of 160 rooms spread out across its six-acre footprint.
+It was believed, until a few years back, that this habitable maze complete with trap doors, false passageways and upside down columns — you have to confuse those malevolent spirits somehow, right? — had a total of 160 rooms spread out across its six-acre footprint.

-As reported by the San Francisco Chronicle, preservationists at the private home-turned-tourist attraction have unearthed a previously unknown and unexplored attic room that Winchester allegedly took refuge in during the historic earthquake that rattled the Bay Area in 1906.
-Winchester, rumored to who have believed that the same pesky poltergeists populated her home were also responsible for the tremor, subsequently boarded up the room and never entered it again.
-This may seem like an exceedingly odd action for a homeowner to take but keep in mind that this was a homeowner who had a penchant for both exquisite Tiffany stained glass and doors that open onto walls.
-Sealing up entire sections of the mansion were as routine for Winchester's staff as waxing the parquet floors.
+But, as reported by the San Francisco Chronicle, preservationists in 2016 unearthed a previously unknown and unexplored attic room that Winchester allegedly took refuge in during the historic earthquake that rattled the Bay Area in 1906.
+Winchester, rumored to have believed that the same pesky poltergeists who populated her home were also responsible for the tremor, subsequently boarded up the room and never entered it again.
+This may seem like an exceedingly odd action for a homeowner to take.
+But keep in mind that this was a homeowner who had a penchant for both exquisite Tiffany stained glass and doors that open onto walls.
+Sealing up entire sections of the mansion was as routine for Winchester's staff as waxing the parquet floors.

-As noted by the Smithsonian earlier this year, delayed discoveries of hidden rooms within the enigmatic mansion aren't totally unprecedented.
-In 1975, restoration workers unearthed a room containing nothing more than a couple of chairs and a turn-of-the-century speaker.
+As noted by the Smithsonian, delayed discoveries of hidden rooms within the enigmatic mansion aren't totally unprecedented.
+In 1975, restoration workers unearthed a room containing nothing more than a couple chairs and a turn-of-the-century speaker.
 Apparently, Winchester had forgotten about it during the frenzy of building that went on 24/7 for 38 years straight.

-Whatever the case, the 161st room is currently not open for public tours although frequent visitors with "Skeleton Key" memberships will be able to access the attic area and take a peek at the freshly disinterred chamber.
-As for the items reportedly discovered in the hidden room — a dress form, pump organ, artwork, sewing machines, Victorian couch and, from the looks of it, at least one creepy doll — they've been relocated to a more accessible area of the mansion’s grounds where they’ll be on display as part of a new attraction dubbed Sarah’s Attic Shooting Gallery.
+Whatever the case, the 161st room and the items reportedly discovered there — a dress form, pump organ, artwork, sewing machines, Victorian couch and, from the looks of it, at least one creepy doll — add to the lore of the home and its owners.

-Connecticut-born Sarah Winchester herself is the subject of an upcoming supernatural thriller that will star Helen Mirren as the planchette-toting rifle heiress who, unfortunately for historians, never kept a journal and employed notoriously tight-lipped staff.
-The biopic will reportedly be shot on location at the mansion, which is currently offering seasonal Halloween Candlelight Tours and remains an inexplicably popular spot for kids' birthday parties.
+Connecticut-born Sarah Winchester herself is the subject of a supernatural thriller released in early February 2018 that stars Helen Mirren as the planchette-toting rifle heiress who, unfortunately for historians, never kept a journal and employed notoriously tight-lipped staff.

-It should be pointed out that many believe the legend of kooky old Sarah Winchester to be just that — a tourist dollar-generating legend that's been masterfully honed over the decades.
-Some argue that actual paranormal activity had little to no role in the decidedly bonkers design of the home and that Winchester, noted just as much for her philanthropy as her obsessiveness, was simply a brilliant yet misunderstood millionaire spinster that perhaps suffered from some form of mental illness.
+Many believe the legend of kooky old Sarah to be just that — a tourist dollar-generating legend that's been masterfully honed over the decades.
+Some argue that actual paranormal activity had little to no role in the decidedly bonkers design of the home and that Winchester, noted just as much for her philanthropy as her obsessiveness, was simply a brilliant yet misunderstood millionaire widow who perhaps suffered from some form of mental illness.